The varying use of first and family names

 As former British colonies, Australia and New Zealand largely have the same naming practices as Britain, except that some first names are more common in these countries than in Britain.

 What is striking is how similar this list is to the one for England & Wales.
-For both boys' and girls' names, there is a 60% overlap in the top ten.
-All the most popular Australian names are popular in Britain as well with the exception of Lachlan.
+For both boys' and girls' names, there is a significant overlap in the top ten and all the most popular Australian girls' names are popular in Britain as well (indeed Amelia holds the top position in both nations).

 New Zealand holds the dubious distinction of being the location for perhaps the most unusual English-language first name: Talula Does The Hula From Hawaii.
 In 2008, a nine-year old girl with this name was put into court guardianship in New Zealand so that her name could be changed.
 Media reports of the case mentioned various other names which had been disallowed including Stallion, Yeah Detroit, Fish and Chips, Twisty Poi, Keenan Got Lucky and Sex Fruit.
 On the other hand, names which were allowed included Midnight Chardonnay, Number 16 Bus Shelter, and twins called Benson and Hedges.
 Of course, most New Zealand names are more conventional.
 In 2011, the most popular boys' name was Liam and the most popular girls' name was Ruby.

 The main difference between names in Britain and the USA on the one hand and those in Australia and New Zealand on the other hand is that the indigenous peoples of the two latter countries have their own distinct naming practices.
 The Aboriginals of Australia use first names which are very derivative of nature, while the Maoris of New Zealand have a mixture of equivalents to English names and names from natural features.